-- It is the student's responsibility to provide the Office of Special Services with a schedule of classes for each semester.
-When the student provides a copy of his/her schedule, accommodations letters will be emailed to all faculty on the schedule.
+- It is the student's responsibility to provide the Office of Disability Services with a schedule of classes for each semester.

-- The Office of Special Services will email accommodations letters to the student, faculty, and student's Academic Advisor.
-The student should constantly communicate his/her needs and progress with the respective Academic Advisor.
+- The student should constantly communicate his/her needs and progress with the respective Academic Advisor.

 - The student, in order to encourage proper communication, must meet with each faculty member individually as soon as accommodations are granted and inform the faculty member of his/her request for "reasonable accommodations."

-- The student is also responsible for notifying the Office of Special Services if there is any difficulty with these accommodations being met, or if any further assistance is needed by the Office of Special Services.
+- The student is also responsible for notifying the Office of Disability Services if there is any difficulty with these accommodations being met, or if any further assistance is needed.

 Pre-Registration For Upcoming Semester

-- Prior to pre-registration, every undergraduate student registered in the Office of Special Services is notified regarding the Early Pre-registration period and the date for Early Pre-registration offered to the student.
+- Prior to pre-registration, every undergraduate student registered in the Office of Disability Services is notified regarding the Early Pre-registration period and the date for Early Pre-registration offered to the student.